Skip to content

 Things to think about before applying for access to the data

 You will be able to access files containing the raw data from these surveys.
-These will contain between 10,000 and 23,000 records; each record is the answers given by a participant in the survey.
+These will contain between 10,000 and 23,000 records.
+Each record contains the answers given by a participant in the survey.

-Spreadsheet software such as Excel is not suitable for analysing any of our data sets.
-The number of data fields that we have for each record exceeds the maximum number of columns allowed.
+Spreadsheet software such as Excel is not likely to be suitable for analysing any of our data sets.
+The number of data fields that we have for each record may exceed the maximum number of columns allowed.

 Back to top